REV UP: Register, Educate, Vote, Use your Power

-The purpose of REV UP State Disability Voting Coalitions is to influence election and policy outcomes at the local, state, and national level by increasing the political participation of people with disabilities.
+The purpose of REV UP State Disability Voting Coalitions is to demonstrate that the power of the disability vote has the potential to ensure that all candidates and elected officials address issues that are important to people with disabilities by increasing the political participation of people with disabilities.
 We have Coalitions established and developing in 21 states and are working to expand to more!
 We are looking for leaders who can pull together and organize advocates in their state to work together around voter registration and engagement activities and help establish a strong, diverse Coalition.
 The 2018 midterm elections are just over a year away – contact us if you are interested in getting involved.

 Voter Information and Resources